magic, miracles: receive my lunar letters

 Don’t give in to toxic relationship patterns.

-Do invest in art, creative pursuits, spirituality, and healing.
+Do invest in deep and lasting healing.

 Don’t overspend your money, time, or any other resources.

 Do review your health, especially your sexual health.

 Do understand that you are more likely to be sensitive and easily triggered at this time.

 Don’t forget that the same holds true for everyone else.

 Do be prepared to gain new levels of insights and power if you work proactively with the rx period.

 Don’t let others determine how much power you do or do not get to wield.